 2018-06-09 13:11:58 by rw

-The Global Ranking can be purchased as a digital publication for € 199 plus tax.
-(See the next post here below)
+The Global 50 ranking for 2018 can be purchased as a digital publication for € 199 here.

-The Global Ranking is updated every year in late August, and released by Livres Hebdo (France), together with Bookdao (China) buchreport (Germany), PublishNews (Brazil), Publishers Weekly (US) and The Bookseller (UK).
+The Global 50 ranking is updated every year in late August, and released by Livres Hebdo (France), together with Bookdao (China) buchreport (Germany), PublishNews (Brazil), and Publishers Weekly (US).

-At the Frankfurt Book Fair, findings and conclusions of the Global Ranking are discussed in the Frankfurt CEO panel on Wednesday afternoon.
-For deteils, see here below.
+At the Frankfurt Book Fair, findings and conclusions of the Global Ranking are discussed in the Global 50 CEO Talk on Wednesday afternoon.
+For details, see further below.

-The Global Ranking is an initiative and copyrighted by Livres Hebdo, and is researched by Ruediger Wischenbart Content and Consulting.
+The Global 50 ranking is an initiative and copyrighted by Livres Hebdo, and is researched by Ruediger Wischenbart Content and Consulting.

 2017-09-28 16:02:35 by rw